US state privacy laws impose significant requirements on businesses with considerable legal and technical implications.

 If you choose to add the link manually, remember to place it on your website/app in an easily accessible spot, for example, the footer or the application settings.

 The CCPA, as updated by the CPRA, requires you to make the Notice at Collection readily available where consumers will encounter it at or before the point of collection of any personal information, including sensitive personal information (if applicable).
-For example, by posting a conspicuous link to the notice on the introductory page of your website or in the settings menu of your app and on all web pages where personal information is collected.
+For example, by posting a conspicuous link to the notice on the home page of your website, in the settings menu of your app, and on all web pages where personal information is collected.

-The purpose of the Notice at Collection is to provide consumers with a timely notice about the categories of personal information collected in the preceding 12 months, including sensitive personal information, to be collected from them, the purposes for which such information is collected or used, and whether that information is sold or shared, so that consumers have a tool to exercise meaningful control over your use of their personal information.
+The purpose of the Notice at Collection is to provide consumers with timely notice about, among others, the categories of personal information, including sensitive personal information, collected and processed, the purposes for which such information is collected and processed, and whether that information is sold or shared, so that consumers have a tool to understand, and therefore control, your use of their personal information.

 To learn more about what should be included in the Notice at Collection, read our guide.

-🔎 Thanks to an advanced feature of our Privacy Policy generator you can easily comply with the 12–month look-back period requirement.
+🔎Thanks to an advanced feature of our Privacy Policy generator you can easily align with with this requirement (and its 12-month look-back period).

 If you delete all the services that were using a specific personal information category, the Notice at Collection will automatically update to clarify that you collected that category in the past 12 months but you are no longer collecting it.
 Once the 12-month period lapses the category will be permanently removed from the Notice at Collection.